 Uranium 233 Fission

-Uranium 233 is a very good fissile isotope and its fission cross-section for thermal neutrons is about 531 barns (for 0.0253 eV neutron).
-For fast neutrons its fission cross-section is on the order of barns.
-Most of absorption reactions result in fission reaction, but a minority results in radiative capture forming 234U.
+Uranium 233 is a very good fissile isotope, and its fission cross-section for thermal neutrons is about 531 barns (for 0.0253 eV neutron).
+For fast neutrons, its fission cross-section is on the order of barns.
+Most absorption reactions result in fission reaction, but a minority results in radiative capture forming 234U.
 The cross-section for radiative capture for thermal neutrons is about 45 barns (for 0.0253 eV neutron).
-Therefore about 6% of all absorption reactions result in radiative capture of neutron.
+Therefore about 6% of all absorption reactions result in radiative capture of neutrons.
 About 94% of all absorption reactions result in fission.
 The capture-to-fission ratio is much smaller than the other two major fissile fuels 235U and 239U.